Easy Olive Dip Recipe

 Creamy olive dip is a simple, flavorful appetizer that can be made in minutes.
 Serve this olive filled dip with your favorite crackers, toast or vegetables for a memorable dish you won’t be able to stop eating.

-If you are an olive lover like me, this is the dip for you.
+If you are an olive lover like me, this easy dip is for you.
 It can be made in minutes with just a few ingredients and an easy appetizer that can be made ahead of time for a party or gathering.

 Just a few simple ingredients are needed for this creamy appetizer dip.

-Green Olives: Use your favorite green olives, even kalamata or black olives.
+Green Olives: Use your favorite green olives, even kalamata olives or black olives.
 I typically us Manzanilla olives with pimiento.
-Be sure to reserve a tablespoon of the olive brine to add to the dip.
+Be sure to reserve a tablespoon of the salty olive juice to add to the dip.

 Mayonnaise: Use full fat, low fat or you can even substitute the mayonnaise with sour cream.